Research Mission

 What does the study involve?

-- Half the teachers will be randomly assigned to implement YAM in their classrooms.
-The other half will continue with their normal instructional practices.
+• Half the teachers will be randomly assigned to implement YAM in their classrooms (YAM teachers).
+The other half will continue instruction as normal.

-- Researchers will assess kindergarten students’ math, music, and problem-solving skills twice during the school year.
+• Researchers will assess the students’ math and problem-solving skills twice during the school year.

-- Teachers will complete surveys in the fall and spring about their approaches to math, music, and problem-solving instruction.
+• Teachers will complete surveys at the beginning and end of the study about their approaches to math, music, and problem-solving instruction.

-- The research team will collect participating students' demographic data, allow researchers to observe the participating classrooms, and allow researchers to administer teacher surveys and student assessments in the winter and spring.
+• The research team will collect participating students' demographic data and administer teacher surveys and student assessments.

 Animation still from “Treble and 4/4 Make Music” (circa.
 2021)